dotnet/csharplang/proposals/state-machine-restriction-updates.md

 ## Detailed design
 [design]: #detailed-design

+The following changes are tied to LangVersion, i.e., C# 12 and lower will continue to disallow ref-like locals and `unsafe` blocks in async methods and iterators, and C# 13 will lift these restrictions as described below.

 [§13.3.1 Blocks > General][blocks-general]:

 > ~~It is a compile-time error for an iterator block to contain an unsafe context ([§23.2][unsafe-contexts]).~~